carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

-We also need to specify the taxonomic assignation of each of the intup genomes BGC's.
+We also need to specify the taxonomic assignation of each of the input genomes BGC's.
 We will build one `dataset_taxonomy.tsv` file for each one of our datasets, _i.e._ two in total.
-First, let's create the header of each one of these files using `echo`:
+Firstly, create the header of each one of these files using `echo`:

 ~~~